 Mental Health Support and Resources

-Self help refers to techniques students can employ to maintain their own wellness.
+Self-help refers to techniques students can employ to maintain their own wellness.
 Another way of framing this is self-care.
-The Breathing Space is a great space to practice self help and our
+For self-help ideas please visit the

 What is peer support?

-Peer support is mental health and substance use service provided by an individual who has lived experience with these subjects.
-It focuses on building connections and sharing wellness tools and stratgies.
+Peer support is a mental health and substance use service provided by an individual who has lived experience with these subjects.
+It focuses on building connections and sharing wellness tools and strategies.
 It is generally more relaxed and socially focused than

 counselling services, and can occur one-on-one or in a group setting.